-Christian Grose is Associate Professor of Political Science and Public Policy at the University of Southern California.
+Christian Grose is Professor of Political Science and Public Policy at the University of Southern California.
 He is the Academic Director of the USC Schwarzenegger Institute for State and Global Policy.
 He served as the Director of the Political Science and International Relations Ph.D. program in USC Dornsife College from 2015-18.

 Grose directs USC’s Fair Maps and Political Reform Lab, where researchers, students, and policy practitioners work together to generate new ideas to reform American democracy.
 He is also an expert in political reforms and voting rights, including the top-two primary and the independent redistricting commission.
 His research often uses field and survey experimental techniques to answer questions about public policy, political institutions, and elite behavior.
 Some of this research involves partnerships with practitioners and the community.
+Dr. Grose has served as an expert witness and consultant on voting rights, racially polarized voting, redistricting, and statistical modeling of political and social outcomes.

 In 2020, Dr. Grose was named the Herman Brown Distinguished Scholar, an award given annually to a U.S. political scientist.
 He previously received the CQ Press award for the best paper on legislative studies presented at the American Political Science Association meeting.
 He is also a previous recipient of the Carl Albert award for the best dissertation in legislative politics from the American Political Science Association.